sebastian-d-bagley/car-evolutionary-algorithm/README.md

 # car-evolutionary-algorithm
 A simple evolutionary algorithm that trains cars to drive down a track.
+Utilizes a custom 3 layer neural net and genetic algorithm.